shyiko/docker-vm/readme.md

 > Note that `docker-vm` is basically just an alias for `vagrant` which means that you can use all the [commands](https://docs.vagrantup.com/v2/cli/index.html) supported by the latter (e.g. `docker-vm suspend`, `docker-vm status`, ...).

+Getting things to work on Windows can be a little bit tricky (what a suprise, right).
+Check out the "Troubleshooting" section (further in the document) if you experience any problems with `docker-vm up`.

 ## Advanced

 ### Performance considerations